fago/entity_archive/README.txt

   * Implement hook_entity_info() for your entity.
 At least specifiy the controller class of this API, your db table and your object's primary key field.
-Optionally also set the 'entity class' to EntityDB, EntityDBExtendable or your extended class.
+Optionally also set the 'entity class' to Entity or your extended class.
     Again just look at "entity_test.module"'s hook_entity_info() for guidance.

-  * If you want your entity to be fieldable just set 'fieldable' in hook_entity_info to TRUE.
-The field API attachers are called automatically in the entities CRUD functions then.
+  * If you want your entity to be fieldable just set 'fieldable' in hook_entity_info() to TRUE.
+The field API attachers are called automatically in the entity CRUD functions then.

   * The entity API is able to deal with bundle objects too (e.g. the node type object).
 For that just specify an entity type for the bundle objects and